bishopivy/SVC/README.md

     - Note: so-vits-svc must be installed for python 3.9 in order to function in this plugin.

 ## File Setup
-- create the directory `~/Music/code_stuff/so-vits-svc-fork/notebooks/logs/44k/` and move `config.json` there.
+- Create the directory `~/Music/code_stuff/so-vits-svc-fork/notebooks/logs/44k/` and move `config.json` there.
-- download the file `bishop2.pth` from Google Drive (download link sent to HAI instructors).
+- Download the file `bishop2.pth` from Google Drive (download link sent to HAI instructors).
-- create the directory `~/Music/code_stuff/so-vits-svc-fork/models/` and move `bishop2.pth` there.
+- Create the directory `~/Music/code_stuff/so-vits-svc-fork/models/` and move `bishop2.pth` there.

 ## Building
-- open `SVC.jucer` using the Projucer app that comes with JUCE
+- Open `SVC.jucer` using the Projucer app that comes with JUCE
 - In Projucer, click File->Save Project and Open in IDE...
     - This should open XCode
 - In XCode click Product->Scheme->Choose Scheme